markwest1972/johnny_five_intro/exercises/06_adding_mqtt_to_the_mix.md

 You will now set up a Johnny-Five controller with a connection to an Public MQTT Broker.

-1. Create a new file called "06_adding_mqtt_to_the_mix.js" in your *johnny_five_intro root directory*.
-2. Populate this new file with the following Javascript code:
+1. Create a new Javascript source file containing the following Javascript code:

         var five = require("johnny-five");
         var mqtt = require("mqtt");